dnsimple/dnsimple-support/content/writing guide.markdown

 **Standardize capitalization**

 * Main titles should have all words capitalized.
 Descriptions should not.
-* Headers (H2, H3) should have the first word capitalized.
+* Subheaders (H2, H3) should have the first word capitalized.

 **Punctuation**